taiseen/learning-DSA-js/DataStructure/Graph/README.md

 * it'll explore `ONE directions` at a time.

 ### Breadth First Traversal
-From the starting point, node explore all of its immediate neighbors, kind of in a circle like this & just keep applying that behavior.
+From the starting point, node explore all of its associated immediate neighbors, kind of in a circle like this & just keep applying that behavior.
 * Go from associated all neighbor
 * its uses a `Queue` [FIFO]
 * its operation is `.shift()`